why are we a worker cooperative?

 A worker cooperative is a values-driven business that puts worker and community benefit at the core of its purpose.
 The central characteristics are that workers own the business and participate in its financial success on the basis of their labor contribution to the co-op, and that workers have representation on and vote for the board of directors, adhering to the principle of one worker, one vote.

 Worker-Owners enjoy work because they have control over the conditions of their labor.
 Because worker-coops are locally owned, workers don’t pollute their own backyards, they are more inclined to pay themselves fairly, take care of their safety, and contribute to the local economy.
-Worker co-ops are also more productive than traditional workplaces because workers receive a portion of the surplus (profit).
+Worker co-ops are also more productive than traditional workplaces because workers have greater buy-in and receive a portion of the surplus (profit).

 We love worker co-ops because they can be a tool to empower people who are locked out of the mainstream economy.
 Checkout institute.coop for more info about worker co-ops!